bgkf/Identity_Threat_Detection/README.md

-# Identity_Threat_Detection
+### Identity Threat Detection
-Sumologic log searches/monitors to detect IAM threats using the Okta logs.
+Sumologic log searches/monitors to detect IAM threats in the Okta logs.